-An online fax system acts as a virtual fax machine that can be accessed through the internet.
+An online fax acts as a virtual fax machine that can be accessed through the internet.
 It is very similar to a webmail service (such as Hotmail or Gmail), however for sending and receiving faxes.

 An online fax is often called an “internet fax,” “email fax,” “web fax,” “VoIP fax,” “e fax”, “PC fax”, “virtual fax”, or “cloud fax”.